Hiroya Ishimaru

-Hiroya Ishimaru (石丸 博也, Ishimaru Hiroya) is a retired Japanese actor, voice actor and narrator most famous for performing the role of Koji Kabuto in the 1972 series Mazinger Z and its sequels, and for being the official Japanese dub-over voice artist for Jackie Chan.
+Hiroya Ishimaru (石丸 博也, Ishimaru Hiroya) is a retired Japanese actor, voice actor, and narrator most famous for performing the role of Koji Kabuto in the 1972 series Mazinger Z and its sequels, and for being the official Japanese dub-over voice artist for Jackie Chan.
 He is also a fluent English speaker.

-On April 27, 2023, Ishimaru announced his retirement from voice acting.
+On April 27, 2023, Ishimaru announced his retirement from voice acting, though he continues to work in a limited capacity to dub Chan in films.